-Within this year additional improvements have been made to all of the Tower Project premises and following discussions with our membership a number of new facilities have been installed in all of the buildings.
-I would take this opportunity to thank all those individuals and organisations who have either donated or contributed financially to the Tower Project and would single out the Ratcliff Trust's board of Trustees for the significant financial and practical support they have made over many years to the support of the Tower Project.
+Within this year additional improvements have been made to all of the Tower Project premises and following discussions with our membership a number of new facilities have been installed in all of the buildings with plans for further investment this year.
+I would take this opportunity to thank all those individuals and organisations who have either donated or contributed financially to the Tower Project and would single out the Ratcliff Trust's board of Trustees for the significant financial and practical support they have made over many years to the Tower Project.